curogihu/LoLAnalysis/README.md

 # LoLAnalysis
 I build League of Legends hypothesis, such as relation from rank and cs. and testify them with Riot API

-As for March 23th, You have to install the following:
+As for August 1st, You have to install the following:
 Requests [http://docs.python-requests.org/en/master/]
 Spark [https://spark.apache.org/]
 Elasticsearch [https://www.elastic.co/jp/products/elasticsearch]